 Golden Zephyr is one of the original rides that were not changed during the $billion dollar renovation that saw wholesale changes in the park during 2007-2012.
-While many of the park’s rides, that were basic “fairground” style rides were axed Golden Zephyr survived.
-Find out in our Golden Zephyr Ride Review.
+While many of the park’s rides which were basic “fairground” style rides were axed, Golden Zephyr survived.
+Find out why in our Golden Zephyr Ride Review.

 - Location – Disney California Adventure – Paradise Gardens Park

 - Type – Spinning Swing Ride